KirillKryukov/mumu/README.md

 ### Packing multiple files into a Multi-Multi-FASTA/Q file

-`mumu.pl 'data/*.fa' >all.mfa` - Combine all .fa files in "data" directory, store the result in a file "all.mfa".
+`mumu.pl 'data/*.fa' >all.mfa` - Combine all .fa FASTA files in "data" directory, store the result in a file "all.mfa".

+`mumu.pl --fastq 'data/*.fq' >all.mfq` - Combine all .fq FASTQ files in "data" directory, store the result in a file "all.mfq".

 `mumu.pl --dir data '*.fa' >all.mfa` - Same, but enters into the "data" directory first.
 Filenames stored in the output will have no directory part.